I tried migrating memory from the Claude Pro plan (individual) to the Enterprise plan

 About Claude's Memory Feature

-The memory feature is available on all plans (Free, Pro, Max, Team, Enterprise) via web, Claude Desktop, and Claude Mobile.
+The memory feature is available on all plans (Free, Pro, Max, Team, Enterprise plans) via web, Claude Desktop, and Claude Mobile.

-Claude automatically summarizes conversations and remembers key knowledge from entire chat history (excluding chats within projects).
+Claude automatically summarizes conversations and remembers key knowledge from the entire chat history (excluding chats within projects).

-Using the memory feature allows you to create context that persists across conversations.
+Using the memory feature makes it possible to create context that persists across conversations.

-The more you use Claude, the more it accumulates knowledge over time and transforms into a personal assistant that understands you.
+The more you use Claude, the more knowledge it accumulates over time, turning into a personal assistant that understands the user.

 Use Cases

-• Maintaining consistent conversation style across multiple conversations
+- Maintaining consistent conversation styles across multiple conversations

 Checking Your Current Memory